amarinjs/sitio/_posts/2019-11-25-mgmt-cppr-security.md

     </span>
 </div>

-**Note:** The examples are being done on Cisco platforms but do apply to network infrastructure in general.
+**Note:** The examples are being done on Cisco platforms but still apply to network infrastructure in general.

 ## SNMPv3 access

-Set a contact and location (optional)
+Set a contact and location (optional):

 	HQ-ISR(config)# snmp-server contact Admin
 	HQ-ISR(config)# snmp-server location London HQ